AynalemN/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 4. Free list - Write a function that frees a dlistint_t list.
 5. Get node at index - Write a function that returns the nth node of a dlistint_t linked list.
 6. Sum list - Write a function that returns the sum of all the data (n) of a dlistint_t linked list.
+7. Insert at index - Write a function that inserts a new node at a given position.
+	* if it is not possible to add the new node at index idx, do not add the new node and return NULL